Mandan City Commission denies Silver Dollar liquor license, bar's future unclear

 The Mandan City Commission denied a liquor license for the owner of a popular bar following concerns from the Mandan Police Department.

-The commissioners in a 3-2 vote on Friday denied Silver Dollar bar owner Wade Felton a Class A liquor license starting Thursday.
+The commissioners in a 3-2 vote on June 25 denied Silver Dollar bar owner Wade Felton a Class A liquor license starting Thursday.
 Dennis Rohr, Joseph Camisa Jr. and Mike Braun voted to deny the license, while Amber Larson and Mayor Tim Helbling voted to approve it.
-The current liquor license expires Wednesday.
+The current liquor license expired June 30.

 Several commissioners had concerns with what police said were issues of "noncooperation" at the bar by employees.

-Camisa said that some alleged violations of city code listed in a document from the police department were "pretty problematic."
-City officials declined to release the document to the Tribune on Friday, saying they were unsure if they could release it publicly.
+Camisa said that some alleged violations of city code listed in a memo from the police department were "pretty problematic."
+Deputy Police Chief Lori Flaten declined to release a document Monday that lists issues the police had with the bar, citing an active case.

 "If you give Mr. Felton a liquor license, because he's been actually running it for the last two years, we feel that those problems would persist," Flaten said.